-- The application is for a site with an area of 2 or more hectares. - Advertised for neighbour notification purposes notification not possible because no premises are situated on land to which notification can be sent. - One representation has been received.
+- The application is for a site with an area of 2 or more hectares. - Advertised for neighbour notification purposes notification not possible because no premises are situated on land to which notification can be sent. - No representations have been received.